cynarrator/cynarrator.github.io/_posts/2024-08-25-Create-Encrypted-File-Container-in-Linux.md

 - Determine the size of the volume you wish to create

     This is the total size of the volume you wish to create.
 It can be of any size you want.
 For this demonstration, I will pick 32 MiB volume.
-That will be the size I want for my volume
+That will be the size I want for my volume.

+    It is strongly recommended that you choose a volume size that is a power of 2 such as `2`, `4`, `8`, `16`, `32`, `64`, `128`, `256`, `512`,...

 - Convert the volume size to the size unit used by block size